gettyimages/gettyimages-api/code-samples/dotnet/AuthCodeWebAppMVC/README.md

 This is a sample ASP.NET 5 MVC app that shows, as simply as possible, the steps needed to get an access token and refresh token with the [OAuth 2 Authorization Code flow](https://developer.gettyimages.com/api/oauth2.html).

-Most of the code the illustrates how to work with authorization is in [`AuthController`](code-samples/dotnet/AuthCodeWebAppMVC/AuthCodeWebAppMVC/Controllers/AuthController.cs).
+Most of the code that illustrates how to work with authorization is in [`AuthController`](AuthCodeWebAppMVC/Controllers/AuthController.cs).

 ## Basic steps

 - Ensure you have a working ASP.NET 5 development environment on your machine
-- Fill in `ApiKey` and `ApiSecret` in [`AuthController`](code-samples/dotnet/AuthCodeWebAppMVC/AuthCodeWebAppMVC/Controllers/AuthController.cs) with your Getty API key and secret
+- Fill in `ApiKey` and `ApiSecret` in [`AuthController`](AuthCodeWebAppMVC/Controllers/AuthController.cs) with your Getty API key and secret
 - Run the app
 - Click the "Start auth code authentication" link
 - Log in with a username and password when prompted